 - 2 tablespoons extra-virgin olive oil plus more for garnish

-- Juice of one lemon
+- Juice of one lemon about two tablespoons

 - 1 cup grated Parmesan cheese plus more for garnish